kayashaolu/webarch-lab-2/README.md

  - Open a new terminal
  - Type the command ```cd i253``` to open the i23 folder
  - Type ```vagrant ssh``` to log into your box
+ - Navigate to ```cd /vagrant``` to change directory to your synced vagrant folder
+ - Clone your repo in this directory

+Note: Now you should have created a webarch-lab-1-[username] folder inside this vagrant folder

 ## Create a one page website
  - In this repository there is a file named `index.html`.
 This will be the file that contains the HTML of your one page website.
 You are tasked with adding the following content to the empty website: